 Since any nuanced flavors in the vodka will be smothered by the pineapple juice and chambord, the vodka you choose should be about mouth feel.
 I recommend going with a vodka that is silky in texture, like Absolut.
 It will make your french martini almost creamy.

 This martini, while not intended to be sipped over a long period of time, shouldn’t have a lot of heat.
 Some lower quality or clean finishing vodkas may give off a burn at the end that doesn’t need to be there.
 Choose your favorite smooth vodka and you’ll be drinking this cocktail in style.

 There are so many arguments over whether a martini should be shaken or stirred.
-So, keep in mind that the way you should make your french martini recipe is howe you like it.
-But with this french martini recipe, I recommend shaking.
+So, keep in mind that the way you should make your french martini recipe is however you like it.
+But with this specific recipe, I recommend shaking.